neuroborus/nest-template/src/entities/README.md

 ### Key Responsibilities:
 - Define the data models and structures that represent the core concepts of the application.
 - Serve as a shared resource, accessible across the application.
-- Ensure consistency and reusability of entity definitions.
+- Ensure the consistency and reusability of entity definitions.

 ## Usage Guidelines
 ### Structure